anitham2009/transaction/README.md

 	- http://20.84.12.77:8003/actuator/health

 ## Swagger Documentation
- - [Application URL](http://<hostname>:8003/swagger-ui/) (Prerequisite: The application should be running on port number : 8003)
+ - [Application URL](http://<hostname>:8003/swagger-ui/) (Prerequisite: The application should be running on port number : 8003, hostname should be EXTERNAL-IP/localhost)
 ![Resource](images/transactionresource.png)

 ## Accessing H2 Database
- - [Database URL](http://localhost:8003/h2)  (Prerequisite: The application should be running on port number : 8003 and localhost)
+ - [Database URL](http://localhost:8003/h2)  (Prerequisite: The application should be running on port number : 8003 and can only be accessed in localhost)

 ## Initial Data
  - transaction_detail table will be created